Joshua Sends Spies into the Land, 1-24

 ‘Though her faith may at this time have been but as a grain of mustard seed, we see two effects of it that are not to be despised.
 One was her protection of the Lord’s people, as represented by the spies; the other was her concern for her own relations.
 Father, mother, brothers, and sisters and all that they had, were dear to her, and she took measures for their safety when the destruction of Jericho should come.
 She exacted an oath of the two spies, and asked a pledge of them, that they would all be spared when the crisis of the city arrived.
 And the men passed their oath and arranged for the protection of the family.
 No doubt it may be said that it was only their temporal welfare about which she expressed concern, and for which she made provision.
 But what more could she have been expected to do at that moment?
 What more could the two spies have engaged to secure?
 It was plain enough that if they were ever to obtain further benefit from fellowship with God’s people, their lives must be preserved in the first instance From the universal destruction which was impending.
 Her anxiety for her family, like her anxiety for herself, may even then have begun to extend beyond things seen and temporal, and a fair vision of peace and joy may have begun to flit across her fancy at the thought of the vile and degrading idolatry of the Canaanites being displaced in them by the service of a God of holiness and of love.
 But neither was she far enough advanced to be able as yet to give expression to this hope, nor were the spies the persons to whom it would naturally have been communicated.
 The usual order in the Christian life is, that as anxiety about ourselves begins in a sense of personal danger and a desire for deliverance therefrom, so spiritual anxiety about the objects of our affection has usually the same beginning.
 But as it would be a miserable thing for the new life to stand still as soon as our personal safety was secured, so it would be a wretched affection that sought nothing more on behalf of our dearest friends.
 When, by accepting Christ, we get the blessing of personal safety, we only reach a height from which we see how many other things we need.’
 (Expositor’s Bible)

-Jos 2:15 So she let them down by a rope through the window, for the house she lived in was part of the city wall.
+2:15 Then Rahab let them down by a rope through the window.
+(Her house was built as part of the city wall; she lived in the wall.)

 She let them down by a rope – The only means of escape, since the gate was closed, v7.